Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

-We summarize the interviews as follows: (1) as a timeline of a shift that generalizes three stories of the shift leaders, (2) as an overview of answers to the last two questions from all interviewees.
-These forms of summarization follow two different goals: first, to find the patterns in the user stories and identify which challenges or problems the interviewees mention at each step that we can turn into ideas for an NLP application.
-Second, to have an overview of the diverse opinions that can enable a broader picture for generating ideas.
+We summarized the interviews as follows: (1) a timeline of a shift that generalizes three stories of the shift leaders, (2) an overview of answers to the last two questions from all interviewees.
+These forms of summarization followed two different goals.
+First, we need to find the patterns in the user stories and identify which challenges or problems the interviewees mention at each step that we can turn into ideas for an NLP application.
+Second, to get an overview of the diverse opinions that can enable a broader picture for generating ideas.

 \Cref{fig:shift} generalizes an average shift of a shift leader.
-We identify three phases of a shift, i.e., beginning, middle, and end of the shift, that determine which tasks a shift leader needs to perform.
-For the steps in the phases, we indicate a motivation for a step and which mentioned aspects we could turn into opportunities.
-For example, at the beginning of a shift, a shift leader reads through the logs of the past 24 hours to collect an overview of what happened over the time when they were not on duty.
-We learn, that if there is not enough information logged, then they talk to their colleagues, and the information from the oral communication remains unrecorded.
-Therefore, we mark this requirement for additional communication as an opportunity to improve data completeness in the logging system.
-We identified multiple cases throughout a shift which indicates that more data could be logged to assist in more informed daily operations.
-Additionally, we learned that when it comes to solving incidents, shift leaders rarely use the system to research a solution.
+We identify three phases of a shift, i.e., beginning, middle, and end of the shift, which determine which tasks a shift leader needs to perform.
+For the steps in the phases, we indicated a motivation for a step and which mentioned aspects we could turn into opportunities.
+For example, at the beginning of a shift, a shift leader reads through the logs of the past 24 hours to collect an overview of what happened when they were not on duty.
+We learned that if not enough information was logged, they talked to their colleagues, and the information from the oral communication remained unrecorded.
+We noted that recording the additional information from communication was an opportunity to improve data completeness in the logging system.
+We identified multiple cases throughout a shift, which indicated that more data could be logged to assist in more informed daily operations.
+Additionally, we learned that shift leaders rarely use the system to research a solution for solving incidents.
 The most common way to find information of interest is to read through the recent records or use a string-match search to find specific keywords, e.g., product names or order IDs.
-So we marked this aspect as an opportunity to facilitate knowledge sharing over the logging system.
+This aspect would be an opportunity to facilitate knowledge sharing in the logging system.